-The government lodgement fees for this application are:
+The government lodgement fees for this application (set to increase from 1 July 2023) are:

 Over-18 dependent applicants who do not have “functional English” also have to pay an additional $4,890 when the visa is ready to be granted.

-Our professional fees are set out as follows (note that fees are subject to your individual circumstances as determined in a consultation):
+Our professional fees for an individual applicant are set out as follows (note that fees are subject to your individual circumstances as determined in a consultation):